-LG just presented the LG V30 at IFA.
-It’s this year’s top smartphone from the manufacturer, and with high end specs and a certain something special, it’s sure to be a winner.
-We got the chance to test out a pre-production model in advance so we could share our impressions of the most important features with you.
-Plus, we now have more information on its release in the following section.
+LG presented the LG V30 at IFA.
+It’s 2017's top smartphone from the manufacturer, and with high end specs and a certain something special, it’s sure to be a winner.
+After testing a pre-series device for about one and a half months, we've now spent enough time with the final version to deliver our verdict.

 LG V30 release date and price